nstansbury/Xulu/README.md

-Xulu™ - A .NET JavaScript framework for the Mozilla Platform
+A .NET JavaScript framework for the Mozilla Platform
 ========
 Xulu™ is a JavaScript framework that emulates the Microsoft .NET 3.5 namespaces, classes & methods on the Mozilla platform via JavaScript and XPConnect.
 It does so without installing 3rd party libraries such as Mono.
 This involves wrapping native XPCOM and Mozilla Javascript methods into a .NET 3.5 compatible JavaScript namespace.
 Where possible the same exceptions are thrown too.
 Why?